TARGENE/targene-pipeline/docs/src/contribution_guide.md

     - UKBMain.jl
         - Create a new git branch for your change
         - Develop and test
         - Release an image for your branch by selecting it after clicking the [Run workflow button](https://github.com/TARGENE/UKBMain.jl/actions/workflows/Release.yml).
-If the tests pass, a new docker image will be generated and hosted on Dockerhub with your branch's name.
+If the tests pass, a new docker image will be generated and hosted on Docker hub with your branch's name (see [Note on Docker images](@ref)).
     - targene-pipeline
         - Create a new git branch for your change
         - For each Nextflow process using the UKBMain.jl's docker image, update to the branch's image name.